MicrosoftDocs/win32/desktop-src/WsdApi/downloading-netmon-and-sample-dpws-filters.md

 ---
-Description: Microsoft Network Monitor 3 (Netmon) is a packet analyzer used to inspect network traffic. ms.assetid: 015a6a6d-9e07-4f22-b931-dcce77051bef
+description: Microsoft Network Monitor 3 (Netmon) is a packet analyzer used to inspect network traffic. ms.assetid: 015a6a6d-9e07-4f22-b931-dcce77051bef
 title: Downloading Netmon and Sample DPWS Filters ms.topic: article